What are Little White Lies looking for?

 Is there anything you’re not looking for?

-At LWLies we try to publish irreverent and unique writing, so we’re not looking for takes we’ve seen before, or for pieces that are direct responses to articles published in other outlets.
-We’re not big on listicles unless there’s a very interesting angle, and we try to avoid being too inside baseball” about film.
-We want to be a welcoming space for film lovers and while we welcome a bit of snark, we avoid punching down.
+At LWLies we try to publish irreverent and unique writing, so we’re not looking for takes we’ve seen before or for pieces that are direct responses to articles published in other outlets.
+We’re not big on lists unless there’s a great angle, and we don’t publish heavily academic pieces.
+We want to be a welcoming but smart space for film lovers sick of AI, influencer culture and “content” masquerading as critique.

-We are firmly anti-AI and will never use AI in our editorial or illustration.
-If you are someone who uses AI in your writing or art, we are not the publication for you, and we will decline any pitches which have used AI.
-We are not interested in reviewing or spotlighting films that are created predominantly using AI.
-Creativity is at the heart of Little White Lies and we firmly believe there is no place in our publication for it.
+We are firmly anti-generative AI and will never use AI in our editorial or illustration.
+If you are someone who uses generative AI in your pitches, writing or art, we are not the publication for you.
+We are also not interested in reviewing or spotlighting films that are created predominantly using generative AI – creativity is at the heart of Little White Lies and we firmly believe there is no place in our publication for that.

 Can you review or feature my film?